IKNL/vantage6-docs/installation/preliminaries.md

 3. The **client**
 4. A Docker **registry**

-{% hint style="warning" %}
-When using Windows, make sure you [share ](https://docs.docker.com/docker-for-windows/)you're drives with Docker.
-{% endhint %}

 The server and the node can be _run_ through [Docker](https://www.docker.com) \(preferably\) or _installed_ as regular Python packages/applications.
 We will cover both options in the following sections.